Masala Rice Recipe

 • Whole Spices – The rice is mildly flavored with whole spices, including cinnamon sticks (dalchini), green cardamoms (hari elaichi), cloves (laung), and bay leaves (tejpatta).

-• Others – You will also need neutral-flavored cooking oil (such as sunflower oil, canola oil, or light olive oil), cumin seeds, fennel seeds (saunf), onions, ginger-garlic paste, salt, freshly squeezed lime juice, and cilantro (fresh coriander leaves).
-Adding a little lemon juice gives the cooked rice a nice, fluffy texture.
+• Others – You will also need neutral flavored cooking oil (such as sunflower oil, canola oil, or light olive oil), cumin seeds, fennel seeds (saunf), onions, ginger garlic paste, salt, freshly squeezed lime juice, and cilantro (fresh coriander leaves).
+Adding a little lime juice gives the cooked rice a nice, fluffy texture.

 How To Make Masala Rice